-UW CSE has three main labs that are engaged in research spanning the areas of computer graphics, vision, visualization, animation, and game science: the Graphics and Imaging Lab (GRAIL), the Center for Game Science, and the Animation Research Labs.
+The Allen School has four main labs that are engaged in research spanning the areas of computer graphics, vision, augmented/virtual reality, visualization, animation, and game science: the Graphics and Imaging Lab (GRAIL), the Reality Lab, the Center for Game Science, and the Animation Research Labs.
 This area of research is highly collaborative, and many of our students benefit from advising by two or more faculty members as well as the opportunity to engage with experts in their respective fields.
 Our work has been covered extensively in the print and television media.
 Our alumni have gone on to prestigious faculty positions at Carnegie-Mellon, Cornell, Toronto, and others, or obtained sought-after positions at top industry labs.

 The GRAIL group is known for ground-breaking research in computational photography, games for science and education, 3-D reconstruction, Internet photo collections, object recognition, human shape and motion analysis, information visualization, and animation.
 In addition to benefiting from the expertise of our core faculty members, our students interact with world-class researchers from Microsoft Research, Adobe, Intel, and Google.
 Recent projects include Moving Portraits, which generates face animations of a person from large image collections and has been widely deployed as the “Face Movies” feature in Google’s Picasa, and Illumination-Aware Age Progression, which automatically renders images of a child’s face at multiple ages throughout his/her lifetime.

-The Animation Research Labs is a multi-disciplinary effort that brings together faculty and students from UW CSE, the Department of Architecture, and the Schools of Art, DXARTS, Drama, and Music.The ARL is focused on advancing the state-of-the-art in animation through teaching, research, and computer-animated production in collaboration with experts from Disney Animation Studios, Bungie, Industrial Light & Magic, Microsoft Game Studios, Pixar, and many others.
+Animation Research Labs is a multi-disciplinary effort that brings together faculty and students from the Allen School, the Department of Architecture, and the Schools of Art, DXARTS, Drama, and Music.The ARL is focused on advancing the state-of-the-art in animation through teaching, research, and computer-animated production in collaboration with experts from Disney Animation Studios, Bungie, Industrial Light & Magic, Microsoft Game Studios, Pixar, and many others.